The front of the St. Gabriel Catholic School building.

 School History and Tradition

-Our school is named after “St. Gabriel of the Sorrowful Virgin”, who became a Passionist priest early in life, and died in 1862 at the young age of 24.
+Our school is named after St. Gabriel of the Sorrowful Virgin, a Passionist priest who dedicated his life to faith and service.
+Born in the 19th century, he died in 1862 at the age of 24.
 He was beatified in 1903 and canonized in 1920.
-His feast day is on February 27.
+His feast day is celebrated on February 27.